zpainter/iassist/content/about/regional-report-2008-2009-canada.md

 allowing the user to search for multiple variables, in multiple collections, with a single search through 's sophisticated interface.
-Our collection of public opinion polls has also grown to include the likes of Leger, Ipsos Ried, Gallup\... now hosts the records for more than 280,000 variables.
+Our collection of public opinion polls has also grown to include the likes of Leger, Ipsos Ried, Gallup... now hosts the records for more than 280,000 variables.

 Last but not least, the DDI Best Practices Document has evolved,